This country-specific Q&A provides an overview of Lending & Secured Finance laws and regulations applicable in Brazil.

 Usually, a double taxation treaty grants the right that the tax paid in one of the countries that is party to this treaty may be set off against the tax paid or to be paid in the other country, also by a party to the treaty, so as to avoid that an income becomes subject to double taxation simultaneously in both countries that are parties thereto.

-The Double Tax Treaty between Brazil and Japan reduces the general withholding tax rate to 12.5% and grants exemption to governmental entities.
-Double Tax Treaties between Brazil and certain other countries, such as Spain, Canada, France, and Netherlands, potentially reduce the withholding tax rate to 10% and grants exemption to governmental entities, provided that certain minimum tenure or other requirements be met.
+Double Tax Treaties between Brazil and certain other countries, such as Japan, Spain, Canada, France and Netherlands, potentially reduce the withholding tax rate to 10% and grant exemption to governmental entities, provided that certain minimum tenure or other requirements be met.